Alkaline Fruits: Which Are Alkaline & Why

 The question of which are the alkaline fruits is such an important one to understand when you’re first starting on the alkaline diet.

-Not all fruits are created equal, and while there are a lot of fruits you can eat with wild abandon, it is a mistake to think that all fruits are alkaline-forming and fall into the trap of over-consuming them.
+Not all fruits are created equal, and while there are a lot of fruits you can eat with wild abandon, it is a mistake to think that all fruits are alkaline-forming and you can easily fall into the trap of over-consuming them.

-The Charts You Need to Ignore: When they List Them All As Alkaline Fruits
+The Charts You Need to Ignore: When they List All Fruits As Alkaline Fruits

 There are a lot of alkaline food lists out there, and I know so many people get frustrated because they all seem to conflict with each other.